hanserino/macolumculkin/README.md

 ## Why?
-* Because inline-blocks are so much awesomer than floats - yes, we get a pseudo space, but who cares?
-We got rid of it.<br>
+* Because inline-blocks are so much awesomer than floats.
-* Because you don't wanna have to install a grid system through a command line and then have to learn a new syntax to be able to use it. <br>
+* Because you don't wanna have to install a grid system through a command line and then have to learn a new syntax to be able to use it.
-* Because we all can agree that numbers means more than words<br>
+* Because we all can agree that numbers means more than words
-* Because Macaulay Culkin wanted a better grid system. <br>
+* Because Macaulay Culkin wanted a better grid system.

 ## Browser support
 Browsers supporting these features:<br>